HuyaneMatsu/hata/README.md

 Nue.start()
 ```

-An improved example using the `commands` extension to handle common usecases.
+An improved example using the `commands` extension to handle common use cases.

 ```py
 from hata import Client